tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 special autorization or they might rely on system-level access control to limit access to these capabilities.

-Logging the TLS 1.2 "master" secret provides the recipient of a file in SSLKEYLOGFILE far greater access to an active connection.
-This can include the ability to resume the connection and impersonate either endpoint, insert records that result in renegotiation, or even forge Finished messages.
-Implementations might avoid these risks by not logging this secret value.
+Logging the TLS 1.2 "master" secret provides the recipient of that secret far greater access to an active connection than TLS 1.3 secrets.
+In addition to reading and altering protected mesages, the TLS 1.2 "master" secret confers the ability to resume the connection and impersonate either endpoint, insert records that result in renegotiation, and forge Finished messages.
+Implementations can avoid the risks associated with these capabilities by not logging this secret value.

 # IANA Considerations